Oktoberfest Songs – the beer tent music you need to know

-What do you think goes best with loads upon loads of beer?
+What do you think goes best with loads of beer?
 Is it sausages?
-No… How about roller coasters?
+No… how about roller coasters?
 Nope, definitely not.
-Well, what about crossbow shooting?
-Actually, yes, but you didn’t hear that from us.
 The real answer: dancing on benches with 10,000 of your newest friends.
-And you can’t dance on benches (at least, not without looking foolish) without a heavy dose of OKTOBERFEST SONGS!
+And you can’t dance on benches (at least, not without looking foolish) without a heavy dose of Oktoberfest songs and music.

-Yes, you’re absolutely right.
-Oktoberfest songs are indeed of the oom-pah-pah, bobbing up and down in your seat, variety–but not exclusively.
+Oktoberfest songs are indeed of the oom-pah-pah, bobbing up and down in your seat, variety – but not exclusively.
 Sure you’ve got some polka over here… but you’ve also got some electric guitar, hard rock busting speakers over there.
-Oktoberfest songs include both traditional German brass band styles intermingled with modern classics, and all shouted at the top of your lungs.
+Oktoberfest music includes both traditional German brass band styles intermingled with modern classics, and all shouted at the top of your lungs.
 Like, until you have no voice left to complain about your hangover with the next day.

 But as they say in Germany*, there’s a fine line between polka and “Party time!”, and that line is the digital reading on a decibel meter.
 Until 6 PM inside the beer tents, it’s the traditional German oom-pah-pah played by house brass bands that you’ll hear but it’s kept at a decibel level below 85 (that’s more than a garbage disposal but not quite a lawn mower).
 After 6 PM, all hell breaks loose and probably takes a few eardrums with it.
 It’s after 6:00 that you’ll hear more of the modern, upbeat songs that require electric instruments and your full boogie potential.